chrishefele/crashview/README.md

 All the datasets can be rebuilt using the /src/mk_all_data.sh script, which coordinates all the other scripts.

 For geocoding, all the results from the Google geocoding API calls are cached in files in /data/geocache.This eliminate redundant calls, or repeated calls when other scripts using the API data are re-run.
 Creating the cache is time consuming, though.
-Each API takes about 1 second (single threaded), so geocoding the original dataset took about 3 hours.
-I've included a gziped version of the cache in /data/geocache, if you'd like to pre-seed the cache.
+Each API call takes about 1 second (single threaded).
+I've included a gziped version of the cache in /data/geocache, if you'd like to pre-seed the cache with previous results for Mercer County, NJ.

 Runtime of all the other scripts is < 1 minute.